Solution to Hessian type equations with prescribed singularity on compact Kahler manifold: Relative m-potential theory

-\end{prop} \begin{proof} By inner regularity of the capacities, we can assume that $E=K$ is compact.
-We can also assume that $K$ is non-$m$-polar, otherwise both sides are zero hence the inequality is trivial.
-Let $V_K^*$ be the global extremal function which it is defined as

-Note that $V_K^* \geq 0$ and that let $M_K:= \sup_X V_K^*< \infty$ if and only if $K$ is non-pluripolar (see \cite[Theorem 5.2 (1)]{GZ05}).
-By a standard balayage argument, we have $H_m(V_K^{*})$ is concentrated on $K$ since we can locally solve the Dirichlet problem on any small ball (see \cite{Pli13}).
-If $M_K<1$ then
+\end{prop} \begin{proof} Note that by a standard balayage argument, we have $H_m(V_K^{*})$ is concentrated on $K$ since we can locally solve the Dirichlet problem on any small ball (see \cite{Pli13}).
+Then adapt the proof of \cite[Proposition 4.4]{DNL23}. \end{proof} Follow the line of \cite{DNL23} we can also prove the integration by parts formula, extending \cite[Theorem 3.3]{Lu13} which only applies to bounded $\omega$-$m$-sh functions.